Architecture

 Section titled “Core Concepts”Workflow Definition vs Workflow Instance

-Section titled “Workflow Definition vs Workflow Instance”A workflow definition is the blueprint — the chain of tasks, forks, delays, signals, and retries you build with Flow or WorkflowBuilder.
-It has a definition hash (auto-computed from its structure) that uniquely identifies the shape of the workflow.
+Section titled “Workflow Definition vs Workflow Instance”A workflow definition is the task graph — the DAG of tasks, forks, delays, signals, and retries you build with Flow or WorkflowBuilder.
+Internally, this graph is represented as a continuation tree (WorkflowContinuation): each node explicitly links to its successor(s), and the entire structure is serializable for checkpointing.
+The definition has a definition hash (auto-computed from its structure) that uniquely identifies the shape of the workflow.

 A workflow instance is a single execution of that definition.
 When you call engine.run(workflow, "order-123", ...), "order-123" is the instance ID — a user-provided string that uniquely identifies this run.
 The same definition can have thousands of concurrent instances, each with its own instance ID and independent state.